frtz13/UPSPlus_mqtt/README.md

 - Can control a fan via a GPIO pin using PWM, depending on CPU temperature.

-- Can send UPS status and fan status data to a MQTT broker.
+- Can publish UPS status and fan status data to a MQTT broker.

 - Can send UPS status data to the manufacturer's IOT platform.